18F/cg-pipelines/README.md

 contains all of the files related to that pipeline.
 In order to keep the infrastructure secure all of the credentials and other sensitive information contained in the pipeline should be split out of the pipeline YAML file and into a credentials YAML file.
-You can also create a run script that automates the execution or addition of the pipeline through the Concourse [fly](http://concourse.ci/fly-cli.html) CLI.
+You can also create run scripts that automate the execution or addition of the pipeline through the Concourse [fly](http://concourse.ci/fly-cli.html) CLI.